SDHacks/HackDay2017/README.md

 # HackDay2017
 The main page for Hack Day 2017

-## How to SASS
+## How to build SASS
-Since this is static, all we need is SASS, so run this:
+Since this is static, we must compile the SASS, so run this:

 ```
-sass --watch scss/main.scss:css/stylesheet.css
+npm install
+gulp
 ```

 ## Link to Mockup: